kaitk/jsx-parser/README.md

 ### Don't use it yet!

-The Only reason for this to exist, is that it works on a small subset of components of an internal app to be rendered as Server Components in a next 13.4 app.
+The Only reason for this to exist, is that it works on a small subset of components of an internal app to be rendered as [Server Components](https://nextjs.org/docs/getting-started/react-essentials#server-components) in a Next.js 13.4 app.

 ### TODO